CptMoore/HardpointFixMod/README.md

 allowLRMsInSmallerSlotsForMechs | string[] | default ["atlas"] | a list of mechs that can field larger LRM sizes even in smaller slots.
 Allows cheating the same as battletech lore does. allowLRMsInLargerSlotsForAll | boolean | default true | allow smaller sized LRMs to be used in larger sized hardpoint slots.
 E.g. an LRM10 should fit into an LRM20 slot.

+## Download

+Downloads can be found on [github](https://github.com/CptMoore/VisualHardpointLimits/releases).

 ## Install
 After installing BTML, put into \BATTLETECH\Mods\ folder and launch the game.